-In response to the predictability issues discussed in Section 3.1.1.1 and the privacy issues discussed in , the IETF is currently standardizing (in [I-D.ietf-6man-stable-privacy-addresses]) a method for generating IPv6 Interface Identifiers to be used with IPv6 Stateless Address Autoconfiguration (SLAAC), such that addresses configured using this method are stable within each subnet, but the Interface Identifier changes when hosts move from one network to another.
+In response to the predictability issues discussed in $\frac{\text{Section 3.1.1.1}}{\text{and the privacy issues discussed in}}$

+[I-D.ietf-6man-stable-privacy-addresses], the IETF is currently standardizing (in [I-D.ietf-6man-stable-privacy-addresses]) a method for generating IPv6 Interface Identifiers to be used with IPv6 Stateless Address Autoconfiguration (SLAAC), such that addresses configured using this method are stable within each subnet, but the Interface Identifier changes when hosts move from one network to another.
 The aforementioned method is meant to be an alternative to generating Interface Identifiers based on IEEE identifiers, such that the benefits of stable addresses can be achieved without sacrificing the privacy of users.

-Implementation of this method (in replacement of Interface Identifiers based on IEEE identifiers) would eliminate any patterns from the Interface ID.
+Implementation of this method (in replacement of Interface Identifiers based on IEEE identifiers) would eliminate any patterns from the Interface ID, thus benefiting user privacy and reducing the ease with which addresses can be scanned.